frederickk/kreislauf/README.md

 #### Beat/Notes

 When a beat is added to a ring, it fires off a Midi* note when active (`60` by default) to the corresponding channel.
-While, this script is design with intent to create drum patterns; each beat can have its note value adjusted allowing for melody/harmony constructs as well.
+While, this script is designed with intent to create drum patterns; each beat can have its note value adjusted allowing for melody/harmony constructs as well.
 Go wild...

+Notes can be quantized to a desired scale and tonic.
+Within the `PARAMS > EDIT` menu set `Quantize scale` to a value other than `NONE`.
+To change the scale tonic change `Scale tonic` to the desired note.

 *I've blindly implemented crow, but I have no idea if it works.
 Any crow users please let me know what bugs you find and I'll adjust.